glouppe/info8010-deep-learning/lecture4.md

 If $\text{IoU}(B,\hat{B})$ is larger than a fixed threshold (usually $\frac{1}{2}$), then the predicted bounding-box is valid (true positive) and wrong otherwise (false positive).

-Precision and recall values are accumulated for all thresholds on the predicted confidence.
+TP and FP values are accumulated for all thresholds on the predicted confidence.
 The area under the resulting precision-recall curve is the *average precision* for the considered class.

 The mean over the classes is the **mean average precision**.